kumahq/kuma/docs/madr/decisions/046-meshservice-multizone.md

 #### MeshService synced to other zones

-MeshService is an object created on the zone that matches a proxies in this specific zone.
+MeshService is an object created on the zone that matches a set of proxies in this specific zone.
 This object is the synced to the global control plane.

 To solve the first use case we can then sync MeshService to other zones.